Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Continuous integration and testing
 D. Vendor evaluation

 The common use cases for automation and scripting in security operations are user provisioning, resource provisioning, guardrails, security groups, ticket creation, incident escalation, enabling/disabling services and access, continuous integration and testing, and the use of APIs to create integrations.
-Vendor evaluation is typically a manual process performed by
+Vendor evaluation is typically a manual process performed by human analysts and does not commonly benefit from automation.

+12 D is correct
+Looking at logs for an online web application, you see that someone has entered the following phrase into several
+queries: ' or 1=1;--.
+Which of the following provides the BEST protection against this attack?
+A. Normalization
+B. Proper error handling
+C. Removing dead code
+D. Stored procedures

+Attackers commonly use the code in SQL injection attacks, and stored procedures are an effective method of preventing SQL injection attacks.
+Normalization techniques organize tables and columns in a database to reduce redundant data but don't block SQL injection attacks.